USFWS/secas/_posts/2023-10-27-Recent-trends-in-Southeastern-ecosystems-2023-SECAS-goal-report-released.md

   headerClass: light-text
   float: right
 ---
 The [2023 report on progress toward the SECAS goal](https://secassoutheast.org/pdf/SECAS-goal-report-2023.pdf) is now available!
-It uses data from Southeast-wide monitoring programs to look at a recent trends in indicators of the health, function, and connectivity of Southeastern ecosystems.
+It uses data from Southeast-wide monitoring programs to look at recent trends in indicators of the health, function, and connectivity of Southeastern ecosystems.

 This report includes many improvements, including: